-As you start your job search in product management, you might find that the background required does not completely match your experiences.
+As you start to look for product management jobs, you might find that the background required does not completely match your experiences.
 A lot of people transition into this type of role, and in order to stand out from the competition, additional education or certificates can be very helpful.

-Whether you are looking to learn product management from scratch, need to brush up on your skills, or want to gain a certificate, these resources can help.
+Whether you are looking to learn the industry from scratch, need to brush up on your skills, or want to gain a certificate, these product management courses can help.

 1. Product School

 Product School is a bootcamp with online and on-campus options meant to teach the skills necessary to become a product manager.
 Students can choose which type of certificate they want to pursue in the program.
-The Product Management Certificate (PMC) and the Full Stack Product Management Certificate (FPMC) take 40 hours while the Product Leadership Certificate (PLC) takes 20 hours.
+The first option is the Product Management Certificate (PMC).
+The second is the Full Stack Product Management Certificate (FPMC).
+Both of these take 40 hours to complete.
+Meanwhile, the Product Leadership Certificate (PLC) takes 20 hours.
 The PMC program costs $3,999, the FPMC program costs $6,999, and the PLC program costs $9,999.
 The courses cover how to build software products, including best practices for product management like scrum, A/B testing, and agile management.
 Students also get weekly mentorship and career support from the instructors.

-Udemy is an online platform with 1000 product management courses in a variety of topics, including general project management, scrum and agile management, and design thinking, among others.
-Courses range in length, experience level, features, and price and users can filter based on these variables.
-For people looking to start from scratch, the product management 101 course on Udemy is 4.5 hours long and $19.99 or a more in depth version, the complete product management course, which is 6 hours long and $199.99.
+Udemy is an online platform with 1,000 product management courses in a variety of topics, including general project management, scrum and agile management, design thinking, and others.
+Courses range in length, experience level, features, and price.
+Therefore, users can filter based on these variables.
+For people looking to start from scratch, the product management 101 course on Udemy is 4.5 hours long and $19.99.
+On the other hand, the complete product management course is a more in depth version, which is 6 hours long and $199.99.

 The courses include pre-recorded videos as well as related articles and resources to help students understand what they are learning.
-After completion, students are given a certificate of completion.
+At the end, students are given a certificate of completion.
 Courses on Udemy range in price, from around $50 to $200, though they often have coupons available online as well as large discounts, often bringing the price down for courses to $9.99.

 When looking to learn about product management on Coursera, students can choose between 260 courses, 52 specializations, 3 certificates, 2 degrees, and 1 MasterTrack certificates.
 Courses are a mix of recorded video lectures, assignments, and community discussion forums, which teach a new skill, like digital or software product management, in 4-6 weeks.
 Students finish these with a digital, shareable certificate.